porttack/porttack.com/_posts/2023-04-08-is-it-the-truth.md

 Rituals are important.
 They are collective habits that foster a sense of community.

 From kindergarten to 12th grade, my childhood school day always commenced with the recitation of the Pledge of Allegiance.
 At that time, I didn't give it much thought and may have even dozed off had I not been required to stand.
 Not until I had my own children and went to their school did I reflect on its meaning.
 Why wasn't it a part of their school?
-I felt loss.
+I felt a loss for them.
 The Pledge symbolizes the recognition that there is something greater than ourselves—a reminder that we are part of a broader community and bear responsibilities towards it.
+(One principal did reinstate the Pledge one day a week for a few years.)

 While preparing for my teaching interview, I contemplated how I could inspire my students to embrace a sense of purpose beyond themselves.
 According to the teacher interview guides, I needed to be ready to discuss classroom management and the rules I would implement.